How to Make a Cabinet Wreath with a Hanger

 Hand holding untwisted hanger

-Next, bend the hanger into a circle, working out the kinks.
-Twist the open ends back together until you form a wire circle out of your hanger.
+Next, bend the wire hanger or wire into a circle, working out any kinks.
+Twist the open ends back together or overlap them until you form a wire circle out of your hanger.
+Adjust the clothes hanger or wire until you have a 12″ circle.

 Hand bending hanger into a circle

-Note: This does require a little hand strength.
-The best way to do this is keep working the wire with your hands, bending and shaping it until you have a nice circle.
+Note: This does require a little hand strength if you are using a hanger.
+The easiest way to do this is keep working the wire with your hands, bending and shaping it until you have a nice circle.
 You may want to wear gloves to protect your hands from the wire.

 Attach a piece of painters tape or masking tape around the wire ends so that they don’t come undone or scratch the cabinet door.